Satyake/Udacity-ND-Azure/README.md

 # Section 3 : Capstone Project

-Dataset: A dataset for detecting the heart diesease [Link Here]
+Dataset: A dataset for detecting the heart diesease [https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset]

 Model Selection: For the first phase of the work , AutoML has been used.
 The autoML model resulted in the following metrics: